matomo-org/developer-documentation/docs/core-team-workflow.md

     fixes #159 - changed patch to use wrapInner() instead of wrap()

-This message will automatically close the ticket [#472](https://github.com/piwik/piwik/issues/472) in trac.
+This message will automatically close the ticket [#472](https://github.com/piwik/piwik/issues/472).
 You can also use the magic keyword

     Refs #159